magefoo/magefoo.github.io/_posts/2017-04-12-debugging-in-magento-1.md

 There is one site however that is trying to put together the real Magento Specialists in one place, it is called [commercehero.io](https://commercehero.io).

 Sadly, I have even seen agencies implement code that severely impacts performance in Magento, so it isn't limited to just freelancers.
-So, one needs to do their homework thoughly, ensure they are hiring a dev that knows how to spot bad performance inhibiting code.
+So, one needs to do their homework thoroughly, ensure they are hiring a dev that knows how to spot bad performance inhibiting code.

 Ok, I am off my soapbox, for now.
 This article is an attempt to let the average person see what it takes to profile a site for performance and then track down the code that is causing the performance hit.